twitchel/smart-home-docker/README.md

 # Smart Home Docker Collection
-This is a simple setup you can run on and linux based server to make your home smarter!
+This is a simple setup you can run on a linux based server to make your home smarter!

 ## Requirements
 - Any linux/unix based server.
 Images have been chosen that can run on both Intel and ARM architecture.